 “How big should I go?”

-When it comes to your breast augmentation, this is obviously a really important question.
-I’ll be the first to admit that it can be overwhelming and a back-and-forth guessing game, but here are three tips that will help you love the size you decide on.
+I’ll be the first to admit that it can be overwhelming and a back-and-forth guessing game, but here are three tips that will help you love the breast implant size you decide on.

 This is Not a Competition